hatonthecat/Open-Source-Car/README.md

 I own the 2019 Super Cub, the 2021 Trail 125 (CT125), and the 2022 Navi 110.
 My Super Cub averages 125-135 MPG in town when the speeds are below 50 MPH, and it will return 109-115 MPG all day long at highway speeds of 60-65 MPH.
 I averaged 109 MPG while traveling 9750+ miles around the USA last year on it while pulling a 100-lb trailer behind it.
 The highest numbers that I've been able to achieve with my Cub has been 156.7 US MPG, and that was under real-world city riding at 40-45 MPH average speeds."

-THey currently average around 114.9MPG: https://www.fuelly.com/motorcycle/honda/ca125a_super_cub/2019/quasimotard/903362
+They currently average around 114.9MPG: https://www.fuelly.com/motorcycle/honda/ca125a_super_cub/2019/quasimotard/903362

 ![image](https://github.com/hatonthecat/OpenSourceCar/assets/76194453/ed52ed92-3415-478e-afb0-1bacc2905324)